DucAnhPhi/NewsSearchEngine/README.md

 The following datasets were used to evaluate all experiments in this repository.
 Please download the following datasets if you want to reproduce our experiments:

 - To reproduce our experiments with the *TREC Washington Post Corpus (WAPO)*, request the dataset [here](https://trec.nist.gov/data/wapost/) and store the **.jl** file in the **data/** folder
-- To reproduce our experiments with *netzpolitik.org* run the following command to scrape all articles from 2012 to 2020 (the output is going to be stored in **data/netzpolitik.jsonl**):
+- To reproduce our experiments with *netzpolitik.org* run the following command in the parent directory of the project, to scrape all articles from 2012 to 2020 (the output is going to be stored in **data/netzpolitik.jsonl**):
 ```
-scrapy runspider scraper_netzpolitik.py
+python -m NewsSearchEngine.netzpolitik.scraper
 ```

 ### Index Datasets